FloSchuberth/cSEM/README.md

-Models are defined using [lavaan syntax](http://lavaan.ugent.be/tutorial/syntax1.html) with some slight modification.
-For illustration we use the build-in and well known `satisfaction` data set.
+Models are defined using [lavaan syntax](http://lavaan.ugent.be/tutorial/syntax1.html) with some slight modifications.
+For illustration we use the build-in and well known `satisfaction` dataset.

 ``` r
 require(cSEM)